Welcome to our Espresso & Machines Website

 How Espresso Machine Mechanisms Affect Extraction Time

 The mechanics of your espresso machine play a pivotal role in determining the extraction time.
-Factors such as pressure, temperature, and grind size all contribute to how quickly or slowly the water flows through the coffee grounds.
+Factors such as pressure, temperature, grind size, and tamping pressure all contribute to how quickly or slowly the water flows through the coffee grounds.

 How Espresso Machine Mechanisms Affect Extraction Time